This trope is under discussion in the Trope Repair Shop.

 - Less Pedantic (Common errors that do not match current definitions and are considered wrong by most people.)

 - Inconceivable, the word referred to in the page quote.
 It means that something is impossible even to imagine (or, depending on usage, to conceive in a biological sense, such as an inter-species crossbreed), although there is some variability to this.
-Anything that is truly and utterly inconceivable would by definition be unimaginable in any way, shape or form by our minds (including the mere concept), as they simply weren’t designed to conjure up such information.
+Anything that is truly and utterly inconceivable would by definition be unimaginable in any way, shape or form by our minds (including the mere concept), as they simply werent designed to conjure up such information.
 In any case, it does not mean "impossible", "highly unlikely", or "unfortunate".
 (It should be noted that this may not be a valid definition, but it's perfectly valid as hyperbole.)
 The closest synonym would probably be "incomprehensible".
-For example, a man in black scaling the Cliffs of Insanity after the rope he was climbing was dropped is unlikely, while scaling the cliff without limbs would be impossible.
-The cliff being perfectly flat is inconceivable.
+For example, a Man in Black scaling the Cliffs of Insanity after the rope he was climbing was dropped is unlikely, while scaling the cliff by himself without limbs or any equipment would be impossible.
+If the man wore, not black but, a color imperceptible to humans, that color would be, for the most part, inconceivable (the concept can be conceived but the realization cannot).
+It is impossible to give an example of something truly inconceivable since to do so would mean it is simultaneously possible and impossible to think of it.